Dental Crowns in Waukesha WI

-A dental crown is like a “cap” that is fixed to a single tooth.
-Dental crowns in Waukesha can be the solution to many issues.
+A dental crown in Waukesha WI is like a “cap” that is fixed to a single tooth.
+Dental crowns can be the solution to many issues.
 These include weakened teeth due to cavities, chipped teeth, or discoloration from illness or infection.
 The procedure usually involves cementing the crown into place, making it a permanent fixture that shouldn’t require any additional maintenance aside from good oral hygiene.

 Your Hillcrest Family Dental dentist may recommend a dental crown for you if you have: